Robert Clary: Career

 Clary returned to the entertainment business and began singing songs that became popular not only in France, but in the United States as well.
-Clary made his first recordings in 1948; they were brought to the United States on wire and were issued on disk by Capitol Records.
+Clary made his first recordings in 1948; they were brought to the United States on magnetic wire recording technology and were then issued on vinyl disk by Capitol Records.
 He went to the U.S. in October 1949.
 One of Clary's first American appearances was a French-language comedy skit on The Ed Wynn Show in 1950.
 Clary later met Merv Griffin and Eddie Cantor.
 This eventually led to Clary meeting Cantor's daughter, Natalie Cantor Metzger, whom he married in 1965, after being "the closest of friends" for 15 years.
 Cantor later got Clary a spot on The Colgate Comedy Hour.
 In the mid-1950s, Clary appeared on NBC's early sitcom The Martha Raye Show and on CBS's drama anthology series Appointment with Adventure.

 Clary's comedic skills were quickly recognized by Broadway, where he appeared in several popular musicals, including Leonard Sillman's revue New Faces of 1952, which was produced as a film in 1954.

 In 1952, he appeared in the film Thief of Damascus which also starred Paul Henreid and Lon Chaney Jr. In 1958, he guest-starred on The Gisele MacKenzie Show (NBC).
-He guest-starred on The Munsters Today (1989) as Louis Schecter, Lily's acting coach, in the episode "Green Eyed Munsters".

 In 1959, he was cast in the title role of Henri de Toulouse-Lautrec in a British production of an Edward Chodorov play, Monsieur Lautrec.
 The play ran for two weeks at the Belgrade Theatre in Coventry.
 Although The Stage panned the play, it praised Clary for portraying Lautrec "with a delicacy and yet moving intenseness."